-One upgrade issue is building all of Electron with a single copy of V8 to ensure compatability.
+One upgrade issue is building all of Electron with a single copy of V8 to ensure compatibility.
 This is important because upstream Node and libchromiumcontent both use their own versions of V8.

 Upgrading Node is much easier than upgrading libchromiumcontent, so fewer conflicts arise if one upgrades libchromiumcontent first, then chooses the upstream Node release whose V8 is closest to it.